DavideBenussi/LOOGGM/README.md

-# Simulation Code and Results for Leave-One-Out Testing of Node-Level Differences in Gaussian Graphical Models
+# Simulation code and results for: "Leave-one-out testing of node-level differences in Gaussian graphical models"

 ## Authors
 Davide Benussi\*,
-Ester Alongi, and
+Ester Alongi and
 Erika Banzato

+Department of Statistical Sciences, University of Padova, Italy

 \*Corresponding author
 E-mail: davide.benussi@phd.unipd.it